aspnet/Blazor.Docs/community.md

 ## Books

 * [Blazor Quick Start Guide: Build web applications using Blazor, EF Core, and SQL Server (2018)](https://amzn.to/2OToEji) &ndash; An introduction to Blazor core concepts and how to apply concepts to real-world web apps with the help of Entity Framework Core and SQL Server.
+* [Dockerizing ASP.NET Core and Blazor Applications on Mac](https://www.c-sharpcorner.com/ebooks/dockerizing-asp-net-core-and-blazor-applications-on-mac) &ndash; This book is targeted for beginning to intermediate .NET developers who want to jump into ASP.NET Core, Blazor, and Docker on macOS.

 ## Courses